 You will need to submit the following:

-Your statement of purpose should be 2 pages (maximum 750 words) and should provide readers with a sense of your interests in medicine, literature, and culture and how this program will serve your professional or personal goals.
+- Statement of purpose: Your statement of purpose should be 2 pages (maximum 750 words) and should provide readers with a sense of your interests in literature, medicine, and culture and how this program will serve your professional or personal goals.
 Your statement should include relevant details about your academic or professional experience, background, qualifications, and skills as they relate to the program.